Panels

 Description

 TOUCH reports a list of lists when one or more fingers touch the surface of the Graphics panel.
 Each list element stands for a finger.
 Each “finger list” has three elements.
 The first element is a two-element list of the X and Y coordinates.
-The next element is again a two-element list of the touch area’s width and height; a finger is never so small that it touches only a single pixel like a mouse does.
+The next element is again a two-element list of the touch area’s width and height; a finger is never so small that it touches only a single pixel as a mouse does.
 Finally, the third element indicates the amount of pressure that the finger applied; this is a value between 0 and 1.
 For touch screens without pressure sensitivity (most are not pressure sensitive), the value is 1.

 The property is read-only.
 You can monitor the touch data with the WHEN command.